sagniksen22/Polygon-Bridge/README.md

 Assuming you have the images ready, you would upload each image to IPFS via pinata.cloud and obtain their respective IPFS URLs.

-### Step 3: Deploy an ERC721 Contract to the Goerli Ethereum Testnet
+### Step 3: Deploy an ERC721 Contract to the   Ethereum Testnet

-We'll deploy an ERC721 contract to the Goerli Ethereum Testnet.
+We'll deploy an ERC721 contract to the Ethereum Testnet.
 This contract will have a `promptDescription` function that returns the prompt used to generate the images.

 ### Step 4: Map Your NFT Collection using Polygon network token mapper